JaredTherriault/ComfyUI-JNodes/README.md

 * Comfy.EditAttention can be disabled if you would prefer to use a similar system included in this suite (which supports undo/redo).

   ![image](https://github.com/JaredTherriault/ComfyUI-JNodes/assets/8760446/c1dbefaa-d6aa-4b94-9ff8-d10c8e55273a)

-# Issues and Pull Requests
-Feel free to add them, but please do not expect regular updates or responses.
-This project is just for fun.
-I will add features and fix bugs when I have free time and when they are important for my needs.
-I'll review pulls of course and integrate anything that looks good.

-# Support
-Open an issue if you have any problems, but keep in mind I probably won't have a lot of time to look into them.
-For the most part, a lot of stuff is just not yet implemented, like most of the contexts in ImageDrawer.
-If something doesn't work, assume I haven't implemented it yet.

 # Data Collection and Privacy Policy
 Your data is your own.
 This suite of nodes and web features does not collect any data from you or your machine.

-# ComfyUI Manager Support
-It'll happen when I've implemented more contexts and features.
-For now I'm not interested in showcasing the suite since it's only about halfway done.